 Keep the hot air out:

 Rooms that tend to be warmer in the summer and cooler in the winter than the rest of house may be exposed to a crack or other damage allowing the warm air in.
 Check for leaks around windows and doors, and apply caulk or weatherstripping to seal it up.
-If necessary, invest in new windows to reduce energy costs year round.
+If necessary, invest in new windows to reduce extra heating expenses.